SiminNaghi/SiminNaghi/README.md

 # Hello! 👋 I'm Simin,

-I’m a Junior Full-Stack Web Developer blending tech skills with marketing insights.
+a Junior Full-Stack Web Developer blending tech skills with marketing insights.
 My focus is on creating impactful products that meet user needs and business objectives.

 Teamwork is my mantra.
 I value collaboration, sharing knowledge, and learning in a team setting to enhance growth and create a positive impact.